Hector Berlioz :: Symphonie fantastique, op.14 (Fantastic Symphony)

 A critical edition of the score with historical and analytical essays is available from Norton.
 Yoon Jae Lee has created a concordance of rehearsal letters and numbers as found in various editions; it is available gratis from Ondine Press (www.issuu.com/ondinepress) or at http://imslp.org/wiki/Special:ImagefromIndex/365959.

 A special optional solo cornet part for the 2nd mvt (where trumpets and cornets are otherwise tacet) may have been written for a performance by the legendary Jean-Baptiste Arban.
-This part is included in the Kalmus set; it is also available in Appendix III of the Bärenreiter collected edition of Berlioz in a format that can be photocopied and used in performance (v.16, p.197).
+This part is included in the Kalmus & Luck's sets; it is also available in Appendix III of the Bärenreiter collected edition of Berlioz in a format that can be photocopied and used in performance (v.16, p.197).
 The Norton score integrates the part into the score of the 2nd mvt.

 2 percussionists double on tmp at the end of mvt 3.